 Simani was accepted and went to Stockholm, along with Chipo and their three young children.
 He earned his PhD from Karolinska in 2009 and stayed for a postdoc.

 At this point in his career, as a credentialed, experienced bench scientist, Simani had a number of options.
 He chose to return to BHP in the role of Deputy Laboratory Research Director, responsible for supervising basic research, as well as guiding and mentoring students and staff.
 “In terms of doing research in Botswana, there is still no place as good as BHP, especially if you’re a lab person,” said Simani.

 “He’s a good mentor,” said Tapiwa Nkhisang.
-In 2015, while attending Smith College, she spent the summer at the BHP lab.
+In 2015, while enrolled at Smith College, she spent the summer working at the BHP lab.
 “He has faith in people.
 If you need help, he’s there for you, but he gives you the freedom to try things.
-I like how he sort of let me fly.”
+I like how he sort of let me fly,” she said.

 “The important thing is for them to think for themselves,” said Simani about mentoring, whether it’s Harvard juniors, or Fogarty Fellows, or graduate students from the University of Botswana.
 “I let them develop their own ideas, get them on track, and support them.
 To a great extent, that has been the way I have been brought up in the science field.”